signalsciences/changelog/README.md

   -last-version
     	Show last version only
   -no-comments
-    	Error if HTML comments are found in changelog -no-unreleased
+    	Error if HTML comments are found
+  -no-unreleased
-    	Error if an unreleased section is present
+    	Error if an unreleased section is present -version
+    	Show version and exit
 ```

 ## Ideas